gopalcs1988/Assessment/README.md

 Click 'Run workflow' drop down and choose the branch as 'main' and click 'Run workflow' button to trigger the job

+Once the script execution is completed the articfacts will be generated with test results
 ## Project Structure
 ```
 Assessment